 - Urine discoloration

 Initially, Wilms tumor may be suspected when a child presents with symptoms characteristic of the disease.
-The physician will then ask about medical history and family history of cancer, and conduct a physical exam to find the indicative presence of abdominal mass or hypertension.
+The physician will then ask about medical history and whether there is any family history of cancer.
+Additionally, a physical exam will need to be conducted in order to find the indicative presence of an abdominal mass or hypertension.

 Several scans and imaging tests may be requested to determine the cause of the symptoms and if Wilms tumor is to blame.
 These tests may include:

-- Blood test for signs of anemia and levels of urea and nitrogen
+- Blood test for signs of anemia, as well as measuring the levels of urea and nitrogen

-- Computer Tomography (CT) scan of abdominal region
+- Computer tomography (CT) scan of the abdominal region

 - Creatinine clearance